St Peter's Church, Bournemouth: Today

-The choir now comprises the boy choristers, girl choristers, and adult singers who, between them, provide music for two choral services each Sunday and on principal feasts during school term-time.
-The boys and girl choristers usually sing as separate sections on an equal basis but combine for notable occasions such as Christmas and Easter.
+The choir now comprises up to sixteen girl choristers aged between nine and eighteen, and nine professional lay clerks, who provide the music for the Eucharist on most Sundays and on principal feasts.
 The choir has sung as a visiting choir at a number of British cathedrals and major churches and occasionally makes recordings.
+There is also an adult parish choir which sings for one Sunday per month.

 The choir rehearses in the song school, a purpose-built barrel-roofed space with piano, stalls, music and robing storage, and office.
 The song school was built in 1914 as part of the north-east extension of the church - the space in the north-east transept formerly occupied by the choir's vestry became the new organ chamber.

+The choir is directed by the Director of Music, currently Duncan Courts, and accompanied by the Assistant Organist, currently Ian Harrison.

-The St. Peter's Choral Foundation was created in 2021.
-Its aim is to support the development of the choir and its activities.
+The St. Peter's Choral Foundation was created in 2021 as a registered charity.
+Its aim is to support the funding and development of the choir and its activities, as well as promoting the English choral tradition and singing education in Bournemouth.